chadeldridge/jerrors/README.md

 	Level  Level   `json:"level"`
 }
 ```
-A List holds an array of Errors and a Level.
-The Level is the most critical Level of any error added to the List with List.Add.
+A List holds an array of Errors and an Error Level.
+The Level is the most critical Level of any Error added to the List with List.Add.

 ```go
 var l jerrors.List